 If there are issues that occur in practicum placement/seminar because of an undocumented or suspected disability, the Faculty Liaison may discuss their observations/concerns and make the student aware of the Office of Disability Services.
-Information about available services on the Office of Disability Services website.
+Information about available services and disability-related policy on the Office of Disability Services website.